 The Mighty Penguins continue to build on this existing foundation of support by increasing player involvement and expanding the number of teams competing locally and nationally.
 This past season, the Mighty Penguins registered on its roster 4 teams that included Youth Novice, Junior Gold, Junior Black, Adult Gold, Adult Black, and competitive Senior Team.
 These teams competed in tournaments throughout Canada and the United States.

 Players on the team are achieving tremendous success and recognition nationally and internationally.
 Josh Wirt is a 2002 Paralympic Gold Medalist.
 In addition to playing with the Mighty Penguins, Daniel McCoy won the gold medal at the 2014 Paralympic Winter Games in Sochi, Russia with the USA National Men’s Team.
 Nevin Gray was selected for the 2010 USA Junior National Team.
-Kelsey DiClaudio has been select for the USA Women’s National Team for the 2014 and 2015 seasons!
+Kelsey DiClaudio has been select for the USA Women’s National Team as well as the USA National Development Team!

 Today and Beyond